qtecsolution/AI-Content-Image-Generator-SaaS/README.md

 <h2>License</h2>
-<p>The ai-content-image-generator project is open source and available under the MIT License.
+<p>The ai-content-image-generator-saas project is open source and available under the MIT License.
 You are free to use, modify, and distribute this codebase in accordance with the terms of the license.</p>
 <p>Please refer to the LICENSE file for more details.</p>